EnviroDIY/ModularSensors/README.md

 - **log()** - Logs data, must be the entire content of the loop function.

 ### Additional Functions Available for a LoggerEnviroDIY Object:
 - These three functions set up the required registration token, sampling feature uuid, and time series uuids for the EnviroDIY streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
+All of these values can be obtained after registering at http://data.envirodiy.org/.
     - **setToken(const char registrationToken)** - Sets the registration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
     - **setSamplingFeature(const char samplingFeature)** - Sets the GUID of the sampling feature.
 Note that the input is a pointer to the samplingFeature.
     - **setUUIDs(const char UUIDs[])** - Sets the time series UUIDs.
 Note that the input is an array of pointers.
 The order of the UUIDs in this array **must match exactly** with the order of the coordinating variable in the SENSOR_LIST.